 Using a large sample of USA SEOs completed between 2001 and 2018, we examine the association between political connections and SEO gross spreads.
 First, we partition seasoned equity issuers into politically connected and non-connected boards using the information about the background of board members, following Goldman, Rocholl, and So (2009) and Houston et al. (2014).
 We find that political connection is associated with lower underwriting gross spreads.
 The magnitude of the coefficient suggests that ceteris paribus, SEO gross spreads are 36 to 38 percentage points lower when an issuer is politically connected.
 Moreover, our subsample analysis shows that the effect of political connections on SEO gross spreads is higher in primary issues.

 We also examine the relationship between political connections and SEO announcement returns.
 We anticipate that political connections might have two opposing effects on SEO announcement stock returns.
-The first explanation is based on the adverse selection theory (Myers and Majluf, 1984) that suggests that when there is asymmetric information regarding the value of firms' assets in place, the market perceives SEO announcements as signaling firm overvaluation.
+The first explanation is based on the adverse selection theory (Myers and Majluf, 1984) that suggests that when there is asymmetric information regarding the value of firms' assets in place, the market perceives SEO announcements as signalling firm overvaluation.
 As a result, potential investors intend to undervalue the firm's equity (Bo, Huang, and Wang, 2011).
 However, political connections exacerbate the information asymmetry between managers and investors since they exhibit low-quality earnings reports (Chaney, Faccio, and Parsley, 2011) and inaccurate analyst earnings forecasts (Chen, Ding, and Kim, 2010).
 Therefore, investors might find it difficult to assess the exact financial health of politically connected issuers.
 Besides, Lee and Masulis (2009) argue that poor accruals quality leads to more moral hazard and adverse selection.
 Therefore, the market reaction to SEO announcement by politically connected issuers might be more negative than that of non-connected issuers.

 On the other hand, the market reaction to SEO announcements might reflect the added value of political connections.
 For example, political connections provide connected firms with relaxed regulatory oversight (Ferris, Houston & Javakhadze, 2016), preferential access to resources and information (Hillman,2005; Okhmatovskiy, 2009; Tihanyi et al., 2019; El Nayal, van Oosterhout and van Essen, 2019), and the knowledge about how to sail over government bureaucracies (Goldman, Rocholl, and So, 2009).
-This research evidence suggests that political connections may help issuers to navigate through SEO-related regulations.
+This study suggests that political connections may help issuers to navigate through SEO-related regulations.
 Moreover, former politicians on issuers' boards might signal to the market that political networks might provide connected issuers with economic rents (Chen et al., 2011) and government protections.
 Therefore, the market reaction to SEO announcement by politically connected issuers might be less negative than that of non-connected issuers.

 However, the effect of political connections on SEO announcement stock returns remains an open empirical issue.
 Therefore, we estimate the impact of political connections on SEO announcement returns in univariate and multivariate settings.
 Our results show that politically connected issuers experience less negative market reactions to their seasoned equity offer announcements than their non-connected counterparts.
 The results suggest that the market is more likely to factor in the added value provided by former politicians on issuers’ boards while reacting to their SEO announcement.
 Also, our subsample analysis shows that the market reaction to SEO announcements by politically connected issuers is higher in primary issues.